vijaynagendrarao/netflix-chatgpt/READMEAPPSTEPS.md

 - Update profile with username and photo image after sign up in Firebase
 - Create an account TMDB Website and then access token and api key
 - Fetch movies from TMDBAPI  - Now Playing API
+- Planning for MainContainer and SecondaryContainer
+- Fetch data for trailer video
+- update store with trailervideo data
+- embeded the youtube video and make it autoplay and mute.

 # Features
 - Login/Sign Up